A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

-Value results in the operational semantics are of the form $\reval = (\gtfun\ \ev \gtarrow \expr)^{\lab,\stk}$ with $\lab$ the label on the concrete value returned, and $\stk$ the stack at the control flow point where the value was defined.
-The $\stk$ can be viewed as a highly compressed representation of the closure and is used for looking up non-local variable values, as we will describe below.
+Value results in the operational semantics are of the form $\reval = (\gtfun\ \ev \gtarrow \expr)^{\stk}$ with the stack $\stk$ at the control flow point where the value was defined. $\stk$ can be viewed as a replacement for a closure and is used for looking up non-local variable values, as we will describe below.